Ambidexterity: Football codes

-Most of them were actually left-footed or right-footed, but have developed proficiency on both feet.
-Former goalkeeper Gianluca Pagliuca was cross-dominant.
-He punched and threw with his right, but kicked with his left.

 American football

 In American football, it is especially advantageous to be able to use either arm to perform various tasks.
 Ambidextrous receivers can make one-handed catches with either hand; linemen can hold their shoulders square and produce an equal amount of power with both arms; and punters can handle a bad snap and roll out and punt with either leg, limiting the chance of a block.
 Naturally right-handed quarterbacks may have to perform left-handed passes to avoid sacks.
 Chris Jones is cross-dominant.
 Although he is a left-footed punter, he throws with his right.
 Chris Hanson was dual-footed, able to punt with either foot.

 Golf

 Some players find cross-dominance advantageous in golf, especially if a left-handed player utilizes right-handed clubs.
 Having more precise coordination with the left hand is believed to allow better-controlled, and stronger drives.
 Mac O'Grady was a touring pro who played right-handed, yet could play "scratch" (no handicap) golf left-handed.
 He lobbied the USGA for years to be certified as an amateur "lefty" and a pro "righty" to no avail.
 Although not ambidextrous, Phil Mickelson and Mike Weir are both right-handers who golf left-handed; Ben Hogan was the opposite, being a natural left-hander who played golf right-handed, as is Cristie Kerr.
 This is known as cross-dominance or mixed-handedness.